-Rare surgery to separate twins conjoined at head
+New life, apart: Brothers conjoined at head are in surgery

 Prior to all this, Christian and Nicole McDonald lived an uneventful life in Braidwood, Illinois, a town of 5,000 about 70 miles south of Chicago.
 He was a truck driver; she was a pediatric physical therapist.

-They were busy raising their first born, Aza, when Nicole got pregnant and they went for a routine ultrasound in May 2015.
+They were busy raising their firstborn, Aza, when Nicole got pregnant and they went for a routine ultrasound in May 2015.
 It took just 30 seconds for the technician to blurt out, "Oh, you have two babies in there."
 Excitement immediately filled Nicole: She thought about the need for a bigger house, a van.
 They didn't have two car seats; they'd need to buy another.

 Nicole returned home, intently focused on the October due date, when the phone rang.
 "You need to come back immediately," the voice at the other end of the line said.

-Nicole responded by saying her husband was at work, and she wasn't sure if she could get back.
+Nicole responded that her husband was at work, and she wasn't sure whether she could get back.
 "No, you need to come now," the voice barked.

 Her grandmother offered to watch Aza, and her mom, Chris Grasso, escorted her to the doctor's office.
 Again, Nicole was told no relatives could join her in the examination room.